friedPotat0/Spam-Scores/README.md

 Furthermore, a button is displayed in the action bar of any opened mail with the respective total score of the mail.
 Clicking on the button opens a popup with detailed information on all individual rules.
 In addition to the name and the partial score, a description and, if available in the mail header, the value on the basis of which the score was calculated is displayed.

+## License

+The add-on is released under the CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International) license.

 ## Contributing

 If you notice any bugs, do not hesitate to open an issue about it.
 Please understand that I develop the add-on in my spare time and may not be able to solve problems directly.
 If you want to contribute to the project by fixing bugs or implementing new features, please feel free to open a pull request.